ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 There are two compiler pin numbering methods: One method uses the GPIO pin numbering of the ESP32-S3 and the other by Arduino pin numbering.<br>
 This code works fine with GPIO pin numbering selected.<br>
 The Neopixel library generates an error when this is not selected.
-The EdSoftLED library can use both pin numberings.
+The EdSoftLED library can use both pin number settings and uses the same function calls.

 ![Nano-ESP32 Pinout](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/8d2201ea-e34a-4734-9fc0-5480a702290c)